 2.6.6In accordance with Financial Regulations, every Department / Faculty / School maintains a register of gifts and hospitality received by members of staff with an estimated value in excess of £50.
 Departmental registers are collected annually and included in the University’s Register of Gifts and Hospitality.
 The Register records the nature, name of the provider and estimated value of the hospitality.
 The Register is examined each year by the Standing Group for Financial Probity on behalf of the Executive Board to inform an annual report to Council.
 The Register is inspected by the University’s External Auditor each September.

 2.6.7 The “overall value” is to be taken as an aggregate of any hospitality received by an individual (or any parties related to them) within a three month period.
 For example, a business or personal contact buys you dinner once a week for a four week period.
 The overall value of the hospitality is likely to exceed £50, and it must therefore be logged.

 2.6.8 Caution should be exercised in relation to hospitality.
 If in doubt about the propriety of hospitality, do not offer or receive it, and staff should log the offer if the £50 value is exceeded.

 2.6.9 If in doubt, do not hesitate to take advice before accepting hospitality.
-The Director of Policy, Planning and Compliance is able to offer advice when appropriate.
+The Chief Compliance Officer is able to offer advice when appropriate.
 It should be stressed that the timing of hospitality in relation to any potential conflict may be key in deciding its appropriateness.

 2.7 Facilitation Payments